-- Form EOIR-31 (Request for New Recognition, Renewal of Recognition, or Extension of Recognition of a Non-Profit Religious, Charitable, Social Service, or Similar Organization; January 2017 version) pay particular attention to Parts 3 and 4 - Supporting documentation to demonstrate that the branch office(s) are under the supervision and control of the main office or headquarters; have access to adequate legal resources; and share the same funding, management, and operations, i.e. a single organizational chart, list of law library resources, fee schedule, and budget for all locations.
+- Form EOIR-31 (Request for New Recognition, Renewal of Recognition, or Extension of Recognition of a Non-Profit Religious, Charitable, Social Service, or Similar Organization; January 2017 version) pay particular attention to Parts 3 and 4 - Supporting documentation to demonstrate that the sub-office(s) qualify for extension, i.e. a single organizational chart demonstrating supervision and control of the main office over the sub-office(s), a list of law library resources for the main and sub-office(s), a single fee schedule used by the main and sub-office(s), and a combined budget for all office locations.